aLiEnHeAd13/SoftliqHTTP/README.md

 # SoftliqHTTP
-an app to get the last water usage value of the Softliq SC18 water softener via HTTP POST request.
+an Z-WAVE.ME Z-Way app to get the last water usage value of the Softliq SC18 water softener via HTTP POST request.

 This app is based on the Z-Wave.me HTTPDevice